 My research interest stems from both a passion for and training in biological anthropology and Classics.
 As an anthropologist, I use a bioarchaeological approach to investigate the impacts of Roman imperialism on provincial populations throughout the Empire.
 My most recent work focused on examining peripheral communities in rural Turkey.
 I am particularly interested in how annexed and conquered peoples arguably transform themselves bioculturally and socioculturally, and are directly or indirectly transformed, under imperial rule.
 To qualify these impacts, I look to the skeleton (and broader population sample) for evidence of and patterns in physiological stress, disease, specific and non-specific infection, and dietary consumption.

 Throughout my graduate career, I have worked predominantly as an anthropologist on excavations in Greece, Turkey, and Israel, although I have recently been involved with projects in Georgia and Indiana as a consultant bioarchaeologist or bioarchaeological team member.
 Due to the diversity of sites—temporally, geographically, ecologically, and culturally—I’ve gained considerable hands-on and curatorial experience working with discrete, commingled, and cremated human remains.

-I am so happy to be joining the Department of Anthropology at Louisville for the year!
-As a Visiting Assistant Professor, I will be teaching fundamental and advanced courses in forensic osteology and introductory biological anthropology.
+I am so happy to be joining the Department of Anthropology at Louisville as a tenure-track Assistant Professor!
+I will be teaching fundamental and advanced courses in forensic osteology and introductory biological anthropology.
 I am also excited to include any interested students in my current research or work with them developing their own research trajectory.